surveyorstories/bhudocs/docs/Tutorial-Modules/export_panel.md

 ---
 # Export Panel

-Export Panel will help you in Preview or open the existing Layout(s) in the project and also Export the Maps based on existing Layout(s).
+Export Panel will help you in Preview (or open the existing Layouts) in the project and also Export the Maps based on existing Layout(s).

 ![export_panel](../img/export_panel.png)